 What if there's not enough clear air space available between potential L support points to support 87 feet?
 Other sections on this site warn against losses incurred running aerial wire through or on top of trees to gain length.

 To deal with small support spaces, erect the L with the bend in the clear per text in prior paragraphs and the far end with 3 feet (1m) of space between the horizontal wire far end and leaves/branches of the far support tree.
 Drop the horizontal and measure it.
 44 feet (13.5m) is the practical minimum for the horizontal wire while retaining reasonable efficiency.
 There are some 45' + 45' + 45' deployments which could be called a 1/4 wave inverted U over FCP.
 But the web site material still applies.
-The weakness in the horizontal is deeper and the feed R is lower in this case.
+In an almost-U L plus drooper wire, the pattern weakness toward the end of the horizontal is deeper and the feed R is lower.